Galois Automorphisms and Classical Groups: Automorphisms

-\begin{pa} Recall that if $G$ is a finite group, then $\rO^{p'}(G) \lhd G$ is the unique minimal normal subgroup whose quotient $G/\rO^{p'}(G)$ is a $p'$-group.
+Recall that if $G$ is a finite group, then $\rO^{p'}(G) \lhd G$ is the unique normal subgroup minimal with respect to the condition that the quotient $G/\rO^{p'}(G)$ is a $p'$-group.
 Equivalently, this is the subgroup generated by all $p$-elements of $G$.
-Using the notation of \cref{lem:autos-triv-on-derived}, we define a subgroup
+Using the notation of Lemma~\ref{lem:autos-triv-on-derived}, we define a subgroup

+This should be denoted $K_p(G)$ but as $p$ is implicit we omit this from the notation. \end{pa}